sunildivyam/ngx-ssr-libdocs-app/guides/setup-deploy.md

 Client side only build is deployed to firebase.
 SSR build is not deployed to firebase.
 So following points to be noted:
 - No firebase function is used for SSR function.
 - `index.html` is generated from `angular.json` instead of `index.original.html`.
+- firebase staging config is used for production app, so that users can see working firebase services with dummy data.

 ## Steps: